 The Best 3 Bookshelf Speakers in 2018

-In my experience, bookshelf speakers can be an excellent way to fulfill home audio and theater system needs.
+In my experience, bookshelf speakers are an excellent way to fulfill home audio and theater system needs.
 They are especially great for bedrooms, office spaces, kitchens, studies, and den areas, as they can provide respectable audio quality without taking up lots of precious floor or wall space, or interfering too much with the general décor.

 The technological advancements in speaker technology that have been made in recent years in order to achieve sound volume and fidelity in compact speakers are really quite remarkable.
 You simply do not need large speakers anymore to achieve an audio quality that is acceptable to most audio buffs.